MalekDavid01/Java-Mini-Projects-12th-Grade/README.md

 # Mini-projects

-Short programs written to put to practice concepts such as Object-Oriented, encapsulation, ArrayLists, HashMaps, testing and debugging.
+Java - Short programs written to put to practice concepts such as Object-Oriented, encapsulation, ArrayLists, HashMaps, testing and debugging.
+Python - Games programmed using Object-Oriented Programming